Nutrition for PCOS

 Brief expert definition: What is PCOS Nutrition, how it works in the body, and how it is applied in sports nutrition.

-What it is
+What is PCOS?

 📖 PCOS and Nutrition

-A dietary approach focused on optimizing the metabolic response in Polycystic Ovary Syndrome (PCOS), through personalized nutritional strategies to improve hormonal balance and insulin sensitivity.
+A dietary approach focused on optimizing metabolic response in Polycystic Ovary Syndrome (PCOS), through personalized nutritional strategies to improve hormonal balance and insulin sensitivity.

 Polycystic Ovary Syndrome (PCOS) is a complex endocrine disorder affecting a significant percentage of women of reproductive age.
-It is characterized by hormonal imbalance, often including elevated androgen levels (hyperandrogenism), menstrual irregularities, and the development of multiple small cysts on the ovaries.
+It is characterized by hormonal imbalance, often including elevated androgen levels (hyperandrogenism), menstrual irregularities, and the appearance of multiple small cysts on the ovaries.
 One of the central physiological features in many women with PCOS is insulin resistance.

 Insulin resistance means that the body's cells do not respond adequately to insulin – a hormone that regulates blood sugar.
 As a result, the pancreas produces more insulin to compensate, leading to high levels of circulating insulin (hyperinsulinemia).
-This overproduction of insulin can directly stimulate the ovaries to produce more androgens, exacerbating hormonal imbalance and the various symptoms of PCOS, including acne, hirsutism, and difficulties with conception.
+This overproduction of insulin can directly stimulate the ovaries to produce more androgens, exacerbating hormonal imbalance and the numerous symptoms of PCOS, including acne, hirsutism, and difficulties with conception.

 • Reduces insulin resistance and hyperinsulinemia